alphagov/transition-config/README.md

 * `homepage` — URL for new site, used to redirect '/'
 * `aliases` — list of alias domains

+Use `rake new_site[abbr,whitehall_slug,host]` to create a new site with default mappings and tests, e.g.

+`rake new_site[ukba,uk-border-agency,www.ukba.homeoffice.gov.uk]`

+You can also validate existing sites' whitehall_slugs by running

+`rake whitehall:slug_check`

 ## Mappings

 A CSV file in `data/mappings` for each site containing: